Workflows Rules in Salesforce

 It simply assigns a task to a single user, owner, or role.
 We can also make sure that a notification email is sent to the assignee when a task is automatically assigned.

-Tasks should be assigned to roles if they have only one user assigned to that role.
-If there is more than one user assigned to that role then the task automatically gets assigned to the owner of the workflow rule.
+Tasks should be assigned to roles only if there is only one user assigned to that role.
+If more than one user is assigned to that role, the task is automatically assigned to the workflow rule’s owner.

 4. Outbound Message

 An outbound message sends particular information to a designated endpoint, such as an external service.
-These types of messages can be listened to using SOAP API.
-All the above actions can be used as immediate actions as well as time-triggered actions.
+These types of messages can be listened to using the SOAP API.
+The receiving system must acknowledge, and if no ACK is received, Salesforce will retry delivery to notify external systems.
+All the above actions can be used as both immediate and time-triggered actions.

-Time-triggered actions that are already triggered are visible in Time Based Workflow Queues.
+Time-triggered actions that are already triggered are visible in Time-Based Workflow Queues.
 Administrators can also set default workflow users.
-Default Workflow users are the users who will be visible when the user that triggered the rule is not active.
+Default Workflow users are the users who will be visible when the user who triggered the rule is not active.

 Things to Remember